Cantate Children's and Youth Choir

 How much does Cantate cost?

-There is a tuition fee of $150 per semester.
+There is a tuition fee of $175 per semester.

 What if I cannot afford to pay to have my child participate in Cantate?

 No one has ever been turned away from Cantate because they could not afford to pay.
-A generous grant from the The Greater Lynchburg Community Foundation provides half-tuition scholarships.
+A generous grant from the The Greater Lynchburg Community Foundation provides partial-tuition scholarships.
 A simple confidential application form is filed with our Scholarship Committee.

 What do singers wear for concerts?